Japan has the most beds per capita in the developed world. So why is its health system crashing? - KESQ

 “We regard (healthcare) as something like tap water, but now the tens of thousands of people with Covid-19 had to stay home and they cannot have access to the health care system, they can’t be hospitalized and they can’t even see doctors,” said Dr. Kentaro Iwata, professor and doctor at the Kobe University Hospital.
 “That’s a very harsh reality, which is very difficult to accept for many Japanese.”

-It is not unusual for Covid-19 patients with severe symptoms in other countries to wait for hospital space, said Naoiki Ikegami, professor emeritus at Keio University.
+It is not unusual for Covid-19 patients with severe symptoms in other countries to wait for hospital space, said Naoki Ikegami, professor emeritus at Keio University.

 But in earlier waves of the pandemic in Japan, most people who tested positive for Covid-19 were automatically hospitalized, said Ikegami.